ManticoreGamesInc/platform-documentation/src/tutorials/producers_tutorial.md

 ### Add to Starting Items

-The Burnt Egg item is now ready to be tested so it will need to be added as a starting item in the **Hotbar Inventory**.
+The fastest way to test the Burnt Egg item is to add it as a starting item in the **Hotbar Inventory**.

 1. In the Hierarchy, search for the `Starting Items` script under the **Hotbar Settings** group.
 2. Right click the **Alien Egg** script and select **Duplicate**.